-Parcel Monthly Effective Date Type of

-Number Increase of Increase Adjustment

-Parcels 6A, 6B and 6C \$6,100 July 2019 10%

-Parcel 3S \$0 October 2019 2019 Appraisal resulted in no rent increase

-Parcel 20 \$2,800 June 1, 2020 Base ground rent increase
+Parcel Monthly Effective Date Type of Number Increase of Increase Adjustment Parcel 20 \$2,800 June 1, 2020 Base ground rent increase Parcel 9 \$1,575 April 1, 2021 Base ground rent increase

 On July 30, 2020, the Company received notice that the tenant of Parcel 6C exercised its right to terminate the ground lease effective August 29, 2020.
 On the termination date, the annual rent on Parcel 6C was \$220,000 and the annual real estate taxes paid by the tenant were \$311,000.
 Upon termination, the real estate taxes became an obligation of the Company effective with the taxes assessed as on December 31, 2020.
-The Company believes that the assessed value of Parcel 6C as contained in a tax treaty between the City of Providence ("City") and the tenant is much greater than similar parcels in the Capital Center area.
-The Company is not a party to the tax treaty.
-Accordingly, the Company has commenced negotiations with the City for a lower assessment.
+The Company believed that the assessed value of Parcel 6C as agreed to by the City of Providence ("City") and the former tenant of Parcel 6C pursuant to a Tax Stabilization Agreement ("TSA") was much greater than similar parcels in the Capital Center area.
+Negotiations with the City to reduce the assessment were initially unsuccessful.
+Accordingly, the Company filed a complaint against the Providence Tax Assessor in Rhode Island Superior Court asserting that the Company was not a party to the TSA and that the assessed value should be determined based on the value of other Parcels in the Capital Center Area.
+On December 20, 2021, the Company and the City entered into a consent judgment that dissolved the TSA upon the termination of the ground lease between the Company and the tenant and provided that the taxes assessed on December 31, 2020 would be based on the assessed value as determined by the firm engaged by the City, Vision Government Solutions, Inc. The adjusted assessed value is significantly less than the assessed value provided in the TSA and results in an annual property tax expense of \$160,000.

-Through March 10, 2021 all tenants have paid their monthly rent in accordance with their lease agreements except for Metropark, the tenant that operates public parking on the Company's undeveloped parcels other than Parcel 6C.
-The coronavirus (COVID-19) pandemic and Rhode Island's stay-at-home order has had a significant adverse impact on Metropark.
+Through February 23, 2022 all tenants have paid their monthly rent in accordance with their lease agreements except for Metropark, the tenant that operates public parking on the Company's undeveloped parcels other than Parcel 6C.
+The coronavirus (COVID-19) pandemic has had a significant adverse impact on Metropark.
 The Company does not know when or if Metropark's operations will return to normal.
-Metropark has not fully paid the rent for April 2020 through March 2021.
-The total rent arrearage as of December 31, 2020 is \$340,000 and has been fully reserved by the Company.
+Metropark has not fully paid the rent since April 2020.
+The total rent arrearage as of December 31, 2021 is \$766,000 and has been fully reserved by the Company.
 On July 31, 2020, Metropark and the Company entered into an agreement for revenue sharing at various percentages until parking revenues received by Metropark equal or exceed \$70,000 per month whereupon Metropark would be obligated to resume regularly scheduled rental payments under its lease.
 Upon resumption of regularly scheduled rent payments, Metropark and the Company will share fifty (50) percent of the revenue in excess of \$70,000 until the arrearage has been paid in full.
 If prior to payment in full of the arrearage one or more of the lots is removed from the Metropark lease for development, the amount of the then unpaid arrearage in the ratio of the number of parking spaces on the removed lot to the total parking spaces on all lots prior to such lot's removal shall be deemed paid in full.
-Pending this recovery, the Company will continue to recognize Metropark's rent on a cash basis.
+Until resumption of regularly scheduled rent payments, the Company will continue to recognize Metropark's rent on a cash basis.

-The Company expects that revenue from Metropark will continue to be recognized on a cash basis all of 2021 and that the 2021 contingent rent from Lamar may be significantly less than the \$139,000 received in 2020.
+The Company expects that revenue from Metropark will continue to be recognized on a cash basis for a significant portion of 2022.